Plymouth CR-8 locomotives: History and design

 The locomotives were originally thought to have been operated on the Royal State Railways of Siam (RSR) as numbers 2001-2010 beginning in 1963 or 1964.
-The locomotives were transferred to South Vietnam in the late 1960s during the period of US involvement in the Vietnam war, and operated as numbers 1988 to 1997 by the US Army.
-After the end of the Vietnam war in 1975 the class were renumbered as D10H numbers 31 to 40 by the Vietnam Railways.
+The locomotives were transferred to South Vietnam in the late 1960s during the period of US involvement in the Vietnam War, and operated as numbers 1988 to 1997 by the US Army.
+After the end of the Vietnam War in 1975 the class were renumbered as D10H numbers 31 to 40 by the Vietnam Railways.

-Several similar units were operated in the USA by industrial operators, as well as MBTA and BART.
+Several similar units were operated in the US by industrial operators, as well as MBTA and BART.
 A higher weight class, the CR-8XT, was operated by companies including Bethlehem Steel and the Jones and Laughlin Steel Company.